dsavvari/stm32-recipes/README.md

-#About
+# About

 A collection of recipes for setting up various STM32 components using bare-metal, CMSIS, and HAL.

 These examples utilise the STM32L4 on the B-L4S5I-IOT01A Discovery board.

-#Requirements
+# Requirements
-- ARM Toolchain
+- ARM Toolchain, download it from ARM website here: https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads
-- stm32-cmake
+- stm32-cmake,   CMakeList will clone it from github
-- STM32Cube
+- STM32Cube,     CMakeList will clone it from github

 # HOW TO BUILD